 For example, nickel mixed with gold in the gold plate makes the whole object magnetic, even though it’s only nickel being magnetized.

-So, gold jewelry can be magnetic if it’s alloyed with ferro-magnetic metals (iron, cobalt, nickel…).
+So, gold jewelry can be magnetic when it’s alloyed with ferro-magnetic metals (iron, cobalt, nickel…).

 Is Gold Titanium Alloy Magnetic?

-No, pure titanium+ gold alloy is not magnetic.
-However, titanium and gold alloy can be magnetic under certain conditions.
+No, pure titanium+ gold alloy isn’t magnetic.
+However, titanium and gold alloy become magnetic under certain conditions.

-A crystalline form of titanium and gold can become magnetic when cooled to 36 kelvins, or about minus 395 degrees Fahrenheit.
+A crystalline form of titanium and gold becomes magnetic when cooled to 36 kelvins, or about minus 395 degrees Fahrenheit.

 TiAu is the first itinerant antiferromagnetic metal made from nonmagnetic elements.
 Itinerant magnets are not bonded to a single atom, and can extend their influence over more than one atom.